 In an MBA essay where every word is important, are you losing a few precious 100 words which your competitors might use to their advantage?
 The adcom might also get an impression that you don’t have much to communicate or they may view this as a lack of effort on your part to make the most of the opportunity to speak about yourself, your achievements or goals.

-In the next post we’ll look at an approach that you can use to minimise the pain of having to discard entire paragraphs that you have lovingly crafted only to realise later that the basic structure isn’t working and needs to be re-worked.
+In the next section we’ll look at an approach that you can use to minimise the pain of having to discard entire paragraphs that you have lovingly crafted only to realise later that the basic structure isn’t working and needs to be re-worked.